glpi-project/doc/source/modules/management/index.rst

 Management module
 =================

-The GLPI Management module is used to manage the following elements:
+The GLPI Management module is used to manage the following items:

 .. toctree::
    :maxdepth: 1